How to file a Request for Reconsideration (RfR)

 Important deadlines

-The deadline to submit an RfR for each taxation year is printed on your Property Assessment Notice.
+The deadline to submit a Request for Reconsideration for each taxation year is printed on your Property Assessment Notice.

 If you don't have a copy of your notice, learn how to download a copy of it.